-"I Support" Frame Photo Booth
+"I Support" Frame Photo Booth Event Guide

-Step 1
+Step 1:

 Gather your materials.

-1. 2 large posters
+• Two large posters

-2. Permanent markers
+• Permanent markers

-5. Scissors
+• Scissors

-Step 2
+Step 2:

 Create your frame and advertise for your event.

-2. Trace and cut out a large rectangle in each board.
+• Take your poster boards and cut them into a frame shape.
+Do so by tracing and cutting out a large rectangle in each board.
 It should be large enough for at least one person to be seen easily in the frame.
 Use a ruler to help create straight lines for better presentation.
+The top strip of the frame should be a bit thicker than the bottom strip.

-4. Choose your words/phrases to fit nicely on the frame.
+• Choose your words/phrases to fit nicely on the frame.
 Some suggestions include:

-• Top: "Your group's email address", Bottom: "I Support Pregnant Students"
+• Top: "Your group's email address", Bottom: "I Support Pregnant Students!"

-• Top: "I Support", Bottom: "Pregnant & Parenting Students"
+• Top: "I Support", Bottom: "Pregnant & Parenting Students!"

-• Top: "#LoveThemBoth", Bottom: "I Support Pregnant Students"
+• Top: "#LoveThemBoth", Bottom: "I Support Pregnant Students!"

-• Top: "I Support Pregnant Students" Bottom: "standingwithyou.org"
+• Top: "I Support Pregnant Students", Bottom: "StandingWithYou.org"

-5. Create a social media event page.
+• Create a social media event page and send it far and wide.

-Step 3
+Step 3:

 Know your purpose and ask the right questions.

-2. Prepare your group members to explain the purpose of the photobooth when someone approaches your event.
-Here is an example of what you could say!
-“We are with (name of your group).
+• Prepare your group members to explain the purpose of the photobooth when someone approaches your event.
+Here is an example of what you could say: “We are with (name of your group).
 Today, we are asking people to take photos with these signs.
 We’ll be posting them on our Instagram (or other social media account) as part of an ongoing campaign to break the stigma around pregnant and parenting students.
 We hope to help build a positive, supportive community for these students.”

-3. You may choose to ask participants their names and/or for a comment after they've taken their picture.
+• You may choose to ask participants their names and/or for a comment after they've taken their picture.
 If you do this, keep a notebook that includes a short description of the person and their comment (so that you don’t mix up statements).
 These comments can be added to the photos when posted on your group’s social media accounts.
 Here are some examples:

 • “Why do you support pregnant students?”